fiaisis/frontend/README.md

 ### `yarn install`

 Installs the necessary dependencies for the project.
-You will also need to run this after adding new dependencies or switching to branches with a modified [`package.json`](https://github.com/fiaisis/frontend/blob/main/package.json) file.
+Run this after adding new dependencies or switching to branches with a modified [`package.json`](package.json).

 ### `yarn build`

-Builds the app for production.
-You will need to do this every time the frontend changes as the `build` folder isn't tracked by Git and SciGateway uses this folder to display the frontend.
+Builds the app with Vite into `build/` for use as a SciGateway plugin.
+Do this whenever the frontend changes; `build/` is not tracked by Git and SciGateway serves this folder.

+Notes:

+- The default build expects React and ReactDOM to be provided by the host (externals).
+If your host does not provide them, use `yarn build:standalone` to bundle React into `build/main.js`.
+- On Windows, SciGateway may lock files in `build/` while serving them.
+Stop SciGateway before rebuilding to avoid `EPERM` errors.

 ### `yarn start`

-You can now open a terminal in SciGateway and have it act as a parent application for running the frontend.
-You only need to run `yarn start` and the FIA frontend will be running on http://localhost:3000/fia.

-If you're testing changes that don't strictly need SciGateway, the API, or the data-viewer, you can run the frontend on its own by running `yarn start` in the frontend directory.
-This will also be running on http://localhost:3000/fia.
+Runs the Vite dev server on http://localhost:3000.

+- For integration testing inside SciGateway, build with `yarn build` and start SciGateway.
+The plugin will be available at the route configured in SciGateway (typically `/fia`).
+- For quick standalone development (no SciGateway), use http://localhost:3000.

+Other useful dev commands:

+- `yarn preview`: Serves the built `build/` output for local checks.
+Do not run this on the same port SciGateway uses (5001) at the same time.
+- `yarn serve:build`: Builds and previews on port 5001.
+Avoid running while SciGateway is serving the static plugin to prevent port conflicts.

 ## Container files